 Brandon to Thunder Bay (925 km or 10 hours)

 Also, there are no rest stops in Ontario like there are in other provinces.
-Ontario’s equivalent are picnic stops with uncleaned outhouses.
+Ontario’s equivalent is picnic stops with uncleaned outhouses.
 I remember stopping outside of Winnipeg, opening the door to one outhouse, looking at all the feces on the floor and smeared on the walls, and vowing to hold my pee all the way Thunder Bay.

 Luckily we found this little burger stop along the way (in the middle of nowhere).
-They had a delightfully clean “women’s only” outhouse in a field full of wild flowers.
+They had a delightfully clean “women’s only” outhouse in a field full of wildflowers.

 Driving through Ontario is frustrating.
 Passing lanes are rare and people from behind will get angry and gun it past everyone to get in front of the traffic (ruining any else’s chance to pass).
 The flip side of this is people at the front of the line will often take the entire distance of a passing lane to slowly pass one truck… causing frustration.
-Trucks do the “slow motion pass” all the time.
+Trucks do the “slow-motion pass” all the time.

 The entire drive through Ontario is dangerous (in my opinion) and because of our delay in Manitoba, once again, we found ourselves driving through swarms of bugs and dodging critters after dark.
 Not that we were in a rush to get to the murder/crime capital of Canada (Thunder Bay).
 When we arrived at the hotel, the first thing we noticed was a group of kids picking apart the contents of a vehicle that they were rummaging through at the edge of the parking lot.